Skip to main content

 Get line-by-line data

-Use include_line_data to get per-line results with position contours, useful for overlaying results on the original image.
+Set the include_line_data request parameter on the v3/text endpoint to get per-line results with position contours, useful for overlaying results on the original image.

 {